 Does Virginia require underinsured/uninsured motorist coverage?

 No, Virginia does not require underinsured/uninsured motorist coverage.
 While underinsured motorist/uninsured motorist coverage must be offered in the state of Virginia, it can be declined in writing.
-If as a driver in Virginia you opt into underinsured/uninsured motorist coverage, once the other person’s policy’s limits are reached, your insurance kicks in.
+If as a driver in Virginia you opt into underinsured/uninsured motorist coverage, your insurance kicks in once the other person’s policy’s limits are reached.
 The limits are often the same as the state’s minimum liability requirements.
 Therefore, if the other driver’s policy paid $20,000 for property damage, your carrier would provide up to an additional $20,000 more if needed.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: